brandtkeller/personal-blog/content/posts/development/hybrid-connectivity-environments.md

 ## System Design

-I am not afraid to admit that I lacked the foresight to understand the implications of designing capabilities on a foundation that had no solidified.
+I am not afraid to admit that I lacked the foresight to understand the implications of designing capabilities on a foundation that had not solidified.
 We want to rapidly prototype and demonstrate that we could essentially create a reproducible result for the thing everyone was doing 100x over without any sharing of resources of communication.

 There are some serious flaws at play here - but engineers tend to keep pushing to build, build, build.